Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-12

-As you can see, the Wei/Jin period took a lot of inspiration from the trends of the Han Dynasty, with full- robes still prevalent especially for women even with the emergence of the 上衣下裳 silhouette.
+As you can see, the Wei/Jin period took a lot of inspiration from the trends of the Han Dynasty, with full-length robes still prevalent especially for women even with the emergence of the 上衣下裳 silhouette.
 Similar layering of the collars occurred with both robes and top pieces.
 Straight sleeves were the most common from earlier, but in the Northern/Southern Dynasty we can see that sleeves gradually became larger, to be narrow at the upper arm and then gradually wider at the cuff.
 We also know that most fabrics were hemp or silk, with cotton not yet introduced from minorities on the outskirts of China.

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-13